octo-technology-downunder/git-command-line-lab/README.md

 #### To do

-* Make a pull request for a project of your choice in gitlab, github, bitbucket etc. It could be for your own project or for this one (For example change this random word: 'random').
+* Make a pull request for a project of your choice in gitlab, github, bitbucket etc. It could be for your own project or for this one (For example change this random word: 'SHEL').

 ## Cherry Pick